actions-marketplace-validations/xacobecm_atlas-pause/README.md

 ## How to use this Action

-In order to use this action in your workflow, you just need to provide this five settings:
+In order to use this action in your workflow, you just need to provide this four settings:
 ```yaml
 steps:
   - name: Pause